-Study abroad in Cuba at the low tuition universities in Cuba for international students; find out cost of living, admission requirements, and how to apply.
+Study abroad in Cuba at the low tuition universities in Cuba for international students; find out cost of living, admission requirements, tuition fees, and how to apply.

-Cuba, where the Caribbean Sea, the Gulf of Mexico, and the Atlantic Ocean cross, is some of the lowest tuition fee countries in the Northern Caribbean.
+Cuba, where the Caribbean Sea, the Gulf of Mexico, and the Atlantic Ocean cross, is one of the lowest tuition fee countries in the Northern Caribbean.

 It is south of both Florida and the Bahamas in the United States, west of Haiti, and north of Jamaica.
 The largest city and capital is Havana; Santiago de Cuba and Camagüey are other significant cities.

 The largest island in the Caribbean is Cuba.
 It was once the third largest city in the Americas and in recognition of its significance within the European colonies, was dubbed the “Key to the New World.”
 In Cuba, there are over 60 universities and schools, all public.

 After Hurricanes George and Mitch, which ravaged portions of Central America and the Caribbean in 1998, former President Fidel Castro founded ELAM, a Latin American Medical School.
 As a general rule, foreign students whose native language is not Spanish spend up to one year studying Spanish.

 When compared to countries such as Australia, the UK and the US, the cost of living in Cuba is very low and affordable.
 With $5, foreign students can expect to eat a well fortified meal while studying in Cuba, have a cappuccino for just over $1, and even buy a monthly transport pass for just $1.
 The tuition charges vary from course to course, so it is important that you check it out with the school you choose to apply for.